 She stood at the alley’s far end, a silhouette framed by the faint glow of a dying streetlamp.
 Tall, slender, her long black hair cascading like a dark waterfall over a simple coat.

-A white surgical mask covered her lower face, common enough in Tokyo, but something about her made Ryo’s skin crawl—a stillness, a weight in the air, like the world held its breath.
+A white surgical mask covered her lower face, common enough in Tokyo.
+Still, something about her made Ryo’s skin crawl—a stillness, a weight in the air, like the world held its breath.
 He squinted, his vision swimming, and a leer spread across his face.
 A woman, alone, at this hour?
 Perfect.

-She didn’t move, didn’t speak, just tilted her head, her eyes catching the light—too dark, too deep, like twin voids that swallowed the world.
+She didn’t move.
+Her head tilted, eyes catching the light.
+They were too dark, too deep, like twin voids that swallowed the world.
 The air grew colder, a metallic tang creeping into Ryo’s nose, sharp and bitter, like blood.
-His leer faltered, a flicker of unease cutting through the liquor.
-She stepped forward, her coat rustling—a soft, dragging sound, like silk on gravel—and the cold sank deeper, prickling his skin.
+His leer faltered.
+A flicker of unease cut through the liquor.
+She stepped forward, her coat rustling.
+A soft, dragging sound, like silk on gravel.
+The cold sank deeper, prickling his skin.

 “Am I beautiful?”
 Her voice was soft, almost musical, but it carried a jagged edge, a hiss that coiled around his spine and squeezed.